-Students arriving five (5) minutes after scheduled start time of class will be considered late; three (3) late starts will be considered an absence.
-Ten (10) minutes or more beyond this time will be assessed an absence.
-Students are asked to wait until the first break to enter the classroom/lab if tardy; this refers also to class breaks as well.
+Students arriving 10 (ten) minutes after scheduled start time of class will be considered late and will therefore be marked as Tardy when attendance is submitted.
+Students are asked to wait until the first break to enter the classroom/lab if tardy on quiz/examination days.
+This may require the student to reschedule taking the examination/quiz

-Seminar: Faculty expects students to come to class prepared for active participation in all activities.
+Fieldwork Forums: Faculty expects students to come to class prepared for active participation in all activities.
 The student is responsible for the material covered in each session and for the acquisition of all classroom materials.
 The student is responsible to stay abreast of announcements and changes made in class.
 The Faculty expects students to come to seminar prepared.